 However, data compiled by Global Web Index in 31 countries between 2012 to 2018 shows that the world might be approaching saturation in social media consumption.

-Time spent on social media: Statistics from Global Web Index reveal that in 11 of the 31 states, time spent on social networks has either stagnated or decreased.
-The UK, Germany and Japan are among the countries that witnessed a decline, while in Sweden, Australia and South Korea, time spent on social media plateaued.
+Time spent on social media: Statistics from Global Web Index revealed that in 11 of the 31 states, time spent on social networks has either stagnated or decreased.
+The UK, Germany, and Japan are among the countries that witnessed a decline, while in Sweden, Australia, and South Korea, time spent on social media plateaued.
 Growing awareness about the negative impacts from time spent looking at screens likely contributed to these trends.

 (Pew Research Center)